Lillian1228/Data-Science-Nuggets/GraphML/class_notes/Traditional Method for ML on Graphs.md

 - **Negative Sampling**: allows for quick likelihood calculation.

+    Intuition: to maximize the log probability of softmax, rather than summing over all the nodes, we only sum over a subset of randomly sampled negative nodes.

     <img src="src/1.2_17.png" width="500">

     New formulation corresponds to using a logistic regression (sigmoid func.) to distinguish the target node 𝑣 from nodes $𝑛_𝑖$ sampled from background distribution $𝑃_𝑣$.